wintercooled/wintercooled.github.io/how-it-works/index.md

 At a high level, these transfers work by freezing the assets in a transaction on the main chain, making them unusable there, and then creating a transaction on the sidechain that describes the locked asset.
 This process effectively moves assets from the parent chain to a sidechain.
 To move assets back to the main chain a similar process occurs — a transaction is created in the sidechain describing an output of the asset on the main blockchain and destroying them on the sidechain.

-This process of creating and destroying assets on the sidechain is secured by a consensus mechanism within the sidechain and is performed by functionaries named ‘Watchmen‘ who move assets into and out of the sidechain by signing transactions on both chains.
+This process of creating and destroying assets on the sidechain is secured by a consensus mechanism within the sidechain and is performed by Functionaries named ‘Watchmen‘ who move assets into and out of the sidechain by signing transactions on both chains.
 Most importantly, the members of the federation cannot directly control any users’ assets inside the system other than their own.

 In order to transfer bitcoin between chains a multi-signature mechanism is used, whereby a certain number of participants in the federation of mutually distrusting participants must sign before the transaction is considered valid and the assets transferred between chains.

 The Watchmen observe both the main blockchain and the Elements sidechain in order to validate asset transfers between them.
-A set of geographically and jurisdictionally distributed servers are preferred, creating a compromise-resistant network of functionaries.
+A set of geographically and jurisdictionally distributed servers are preferred, creating a compromise-resistant network of Functionaries.

 This network retains a number of the beneficial properties of a fully decentralized security model without introducing the need for a trusted 3rd party or single point of failure.